jordansissel/software-patterns/interval-execution/ruby/README.md

 This is good because now we're actually maintaining our "every N seconds, run this thing" that follows the clock and ignores execution time.

+This is not necessarily the best implementation, but it comes close.
+The next problem to focus on, possibly, is what correction should be made if the execution time is longer than the interval time; for example, if your interval is 1 second, but the execution takes 2.5 seconds, what do you do?

+The above implementation solves this by resetting the clock and skipping sleep for the next turn.